ghtx280/wolt/readme.md

 <inc href="product.jsx"/>
 ```

-If it is a `jsx` file and it is located in the `same folder`, then you can use the short version, just the file name with a capital letter.
+If it is a `jsx` file and it is located in the same folder, then you can use the short version, just the file name with a capital letter (the file itself should be lowercase, like `product.jsx`).

 ```jsx
 <Product/>